kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 * Make changes that are only attempted using in-place resizes and wouldn't ultimately result in an eviction on failure.
-* In the case of failure, make smaller updates to circumvent a node that does not have enough headroom to accept the full resize but could accomodate a smaller one.
+* In the case of failure, make smaller updates to circumvent a node that does not have enough headroom to accept the full resize but could accommodate a smaller one.

 We classify two types of updates in the context of this new mode: